Matt Serra: Rematch with St-Pierre, fight with Matt Hughes, and retirement

 At UFC 83 on April 19, 2008, Serra fought Georges St-Pierre in a match to determine the undisputed welterweight champion during the UFC's first-ever event in Canada, at the Bell Centre in Montreal, Quebec.
 Instead of striking, St-Pierre pressed the action early with a takedown and kept mixing up his attack, never allowing Serra the chance to mount a significant offense.
 In the second round, St-Pierre continued his previous actions, forcing Serra into the turtle position and delivering repeated knees to Serra's midsection.
 When Serra was unable to improve his position or defend against the strikes, referee Yves Lavigne stopped the fight.

 Serra suffered a unanimous decision loss to Matt Hughes at UFC 98.
 Serra hurt Hughes early on in the fight with an inadvertent head-butt and a follow-up flurry of hooks.
 However, Hughes recovered and went on to win a close decision.
+This fight earned him a Fight of the Night award.
 After the fight Hughes and Serra embraced each other and ended their feud.

 At UFC 109, Serra defeated Frank Trigg via KO (punches) at 2:23 of the first round, awarding him Knockout of the Night Honors.
 Serra was rumored to be headlining UFC Fight Night 22 on April 17, 2010, versus Mike Swick, but the fight was turned down by Swick due to an arm injury.

 At UFC 119 Serra fought Chris Lytle on September 25, 2010.
 Serra lost the fight via unanimous decision.

 In an interview with Ariel Helwani at UFC 131 Serra addressed when or if he would be fighting in the UFC in the foreseeable future.
 Between the birth of his second child and the rigors of training (Serra himself confirmed that he weighed somewhere around 200 lbs. at interview time), he likened his current situation to that of Rocky Balboa in the sixth film of the series, saying that he still "had some stuff in the basement".

 On May 22, 2013, Serra retired from MMA, stating he would only return to MMA again to fight at an event held at Madison Square Garden in New York City.

 UFC Unfiltered

-As of June 2016, Matt Serra currently hosts the official UFC podcast UFC Unfiltered with comedian Jim Norton as co-host.
+As of June 2016, Serra currently hosts the official UFC podcast UFC Unfiltered with comedian Jim Norton as co-host.